 If you own or are renovating a traditional Townsville house, this guide provides information to help you retain its character and heritage.

-Heritage Exemption Certificates Info sheet (PDF 1.6 MB)
+Heritage Exemption Certificates Info sheet (PDF 644.3 KB)

 Local exemption certificates are a way for owners of heritage listed properties to commence building work without development approval from council, depending on what the development proposes.

 Places in Townsville that have been identified as having cultural significance are contained within Schedule 7 Places of Cultural Heritage Value.
 You can apply to have a place added to Schedule 7.

-Places in Townsville that have been identified as having cultural significance are contained within Schedule 7 Places of Cultural Heritage Value.
-You can apply to have a place removed from Schedule 7.
+Places in Townsville that have been identified as having cultural heritage significance are contained within Schedule 7 Places of Cultural Heritage Value of the Townsville City Plan.

 Find out what a local government infrastructure plan is, and why we need trunk infrastructure to build a city.

 An introduction and walk-through of the LGIP and where it sits in the Townsville City Plan.